How to Write Meeting Minutes in 2024 | Slite

 You should wrap-up your meeting notes right after your meeting concludes, while everything’s still fresh in your mind:

-- If needed, send your draft to the meeting leader before sharing it with other attendees.
-This is especially important for more formal meetings like Board of Directors or committee meetings.
+• Send your draft to the meeting leader before sharing it with other attendees.
+This is especially important for more formal meetings like board meetings or committee meetings, which require careful documentation.

 A meeting minutes example